emelinghazarian/CyberTech_NextTeam/README.md

 - **Ubuntu STIG** – ([Canonical Ubuntu 22.04 LTS STIG Guide](https://www.stigviewer.com/stig/canonical_ubuntu_22.04_lts/)) – Used as a benchmark for security compliance.

 **Features:**
+**The architecture is designed for automated security analysis, leveraging Ansible for SSH-based access to endpoints.**
+**SSH keys of endpoints are provided to Ansible** for secure infrastructure data retrieval.
-**Built a system that can connect to an endpoint and extract key infrastructure data. (used Ubuntu OS for testing and validation.)**
+**The system connects to an endpoint and extracts key infrastructure data. (used Ubuntu OS for testing and validation.)**
-**The tool extracts infrastructure configurations from an Ubuntu endpoint and structures the data into a JSON file.**
+**Extracts infrastructure configurations from an Ubuntu endpoint and structures the data into a JSON file.**
 **Collected data includes:**
    - Running **processes**
    - **Services**